puyion/change_gravity/README.md

 -created a enum state function for code which fixed the animation issue and added some bonus controls

+-had to change the code for punching where it detects when the animation stops otherwise you could spam it and travel at lightspeed

 CONTROLS:

 left, right = move